tanimislam/howdy/docsrc/source/howdy-music/cli_tools/howdy_music_cli.rst

 .. code-block:: console

-   usage: howdy_music_songs [-h] -a ARTIST_NAME -s SONG_NAMES [--maxnum MAXNUM]
-			      [-A ALBUM_NAME] [--new] [--artists ARTIST_NAMES]
+   usage: howdy_music_songs [-h] [-a ARTIST_NAME] [-s SONG_NAMES] [--maxnum MAXNUM] [-A ALBUM_NAME] [--new] [--artists ARTIST_NAMES] [-L] [-M] [--noverify] [--debug] [-D]
-			      [--lastfm] [--musicbrainz] [--noverify] [--debug]

    optional arguments:
      -h, --help            show this help message and exit -a ARTIST_NAME, --artist ARTIST_NAME
 			   Name of the artist to put into the M4A file.
      -s SONG_NAMES, --songs SONG_NAMES
 			   Names of the song to put into M4A files.
 Separated by ;
      --maxnum MAXNUM       Number of YouTube video choices to choose for each of your songs.Default is 10.
      -A ALBUM_NAME, --album ALBUM_NAME
 			   If defined, then get all the songs in order from the album.
      --new                 If chosen, use the new format for getting the song list.
 Instead of -a or --artist, will look for --artists.
 Each artist is separated by a ';'.
      --artists ARTIST_NAMES
 			   List of artists.
 Each artist is separated by a ';'.
-     --lastfm              If chosen, then only use the LastFM API to get song metadata.
+     -L, --lastfm          If chosen, then only use the LastFM API to get song metadata.
-     --musicbrainz         If chosen, use Musicbrainz to get the artist metadata.
+     -M, --musicbrainz     If chosen, use Musicbrainz to get the artist metadata.
 Note that this is expensive.
      --noverify            Do not verify SSL transactions if chosen.
      --debug               Run with debug mode turned on.
+     -D, --direct          Only makes sense when running with MusicBrainz.
+Option of using direct instead of indexed search on the artist.
+Default is False.

+      usage: howdy_music_songs [-h] -a ARTIST_NAME -s SONG_NAMES [--maxnum MAXNUM]
+				 [-A ALBUM_NAME] [--new] [--artists ARTIST_NAMES]
+				 [--lastfm] [--musicbrainz] [--noverify] [--debug]

 In all three operations, here are required arguments or common flags,